This post may contain affiliate links. Please read my disclaimer for more information.

 A fine grind will provide extra surface area for the water to seep in and infuse appropriately with the coffee ground to extract a rich crema.

 Baristas suggest that the perfect crema ratio to espresso is 1:10.
-There should be 1g crema to 10g of espresso.
+Therefore, there should be 1g crema to 10g of espresso.

 A freshly and finely ground coffee won’t over-extract or under-extract crema.

-Neither will it create too much of a crema nor too less.
-Freshly-ground, oily dark-roasted beans will have more oil to produce flavors-rich crema.
+Neither will it create too much crema or too little.
+Instead, freshly ground, oily dark-roasted beans will have more oil to produce flavors-rich crema.

 What is Crema?